-Jessica Alice is a poet, critic, broadcaster and artistic programmer living on Kaurna land in Adelaide, South Australia.
+Jessica Alice is a writer, activist and artistic director/CEO from Melbourne’s west living on Kaurna Yerta in Adelaide, South Australia.

-Jessica is the Director of Writers SA, the peak organisation for writing and literature in South Australia.
-She is undertaking a Master of Fine Arts in Cultural Leadership at NIDA—the National Institute of Dramatic Art—in Sydney.
+Jessica is the Director of Writers SA, the peak organisation for writing and literature in South Australia, and Chair of the Arts Industry Council of South Australia, the state’s independent, sector wide representative arts body.

-Jessica was a presenter and producer of Women on the Line—Australia’s longest-running women’s current affairs radio program—and the Spoken Word poetry program for 3CR Melbourne.
-She also presented a regular segment on Triple R’s literature program Aural Text, and was Radio Adelaide Breakfast’s ‘feminist insider’.
+Jessica is a regular guest on ABC Radio.
+She previously presented and produced 3CR’s Women on the Line—Australia’s longest-running women’s current affairs radio program—and the Spoken Word poetry program for 3CR Melbourne.
+She presented a regular segment on Triple R’s weekly literature program Aural Text, and was Radio Adelaide Breakfast’s ‘feminist insider’.

 She has previously held editorial positions as the Sex & Gender Columnist for Spook Magazine, the Poetry & Short Prose Editor of The Lifted Brow, Poetry Editor of Scum Mag, Literature & Books Editor of Lip magazine, Deputy Online Editor for Kill Your Darlings, and Poetry Editor of Voiceworks.

 She tweets @jessica_alice_.
 Contact via jessicaaliceau[@]gmail[.]com.
-Photo by Jane Howard.
+Photo by Sia Duff.